VanOvermeire/rusty-cdk/README.md

 - _"I can't find field X of resource Y. And I would like to use resource Z, which is currently not supported"_
   - Check whether it's a legacy field (like `maxTTL` in `DefaultCacheBehavior`).
 If so, I may not have added it, since there's a newer, recommended, alternative.
   - If it's not a legacy field, I may not have gotten around to adding it yet.
 I've focussed on the properties that I think are most commonly used/useful.
 You can always open an issue, or add it yourself.
-  - Same goes for unsupported resources: open an issue or PR!
+  - The same goes for unsupported resources: open an issue or PR!
 - _"How do I add tags to resources?"
   - Currently, you can only add tags to the stack, not to individual resources.
 These tags are then applied when using the `deploy` method.
 They are not present in the CloudFormation template, because unfortunately, templates do not have a root property for tags.
   - In theory, CloudFormation should propagate the tags to its resources, in practice it will do so in 80–90% of cases.